VisitApp/VisitCordovaIOS/README.md

 # VisitCordovaIOS

-VisitCordovaIOS is a plugin that can read the Gender, Steps, Distance and Sleep Data from Apple HealthKit and inject it into our PWA.
+A plugin that can read the Gender, Steps, Distance and Sleep Data from Apple HealthKit and inject it into our PWA.

 ## Installation